Who is an architect? This individual designs buildings and, in many cases, supervise their construction.

 “To start with, it is clear that this job needs a well-experienced architect.
 I believe that having five years of experience in government ministry is all it takes for this job.
 I have been involved in the successful construction of buildings across this town and country as well.
-The experience I gained from there is all that is needed for this job.
+The experience I gained from there is all needed for this job.
 I believe that is an added advantage to me.”

 12. Share With Us Your Greatest Achievement

 The interviewer wants you to share the most significant goal you have achieved in your career with them.
-Talk about the most significant awards, promotions, and aims that you have attained in this field.
+Talk about the most significant awards, promotions, and aims you have attained in this field.

 13. Talk About The Process Of Architecture